-9.1.
-Once Children's Social Care has accepted our referral as needing a social-care-led response (Level 4 of the Continuum of Need), we will cooperate with Children's Social Care and the police in any emergency action they take using their legal powers for immediate protection of the child.
+- 9.1.
+Once Children's Social Care has accepted our referral as needing a social-care-led response (Level 4 of the Continuum of Need), we will cooperate with Children's Social Care and the police in any emergency action they take using their legal powers for immediate protection of the child. - 9.2.

-- 9.2.
 We will participate in any multi-agency discussions (strategy discussions), if invited to do so, and share information about the child and their family to plan the response to concerns. - 9.3.
 We will ensure that a relevant staff member participates in all initial and review child protection conferences if we are invited to attend.
 The staff member will work together with other agencies to discuss the need for and agree to an outcome focused child protection plan and will ensure that the child's wishes, and views are considered in their own right in planning. - 9.4.
 If we are members of the core group to implement a child protection plan, we will ensure a relevant staff member participates in all core group meetings. - 9.5.
 We will ensure that we complete all actions allocated to us as part of the outcome-focused plan, whether a child protection plan or a family support plan, in a timely way. - 9.6.
-We will continue to monitor children once their plans are ended to ensure that they are supported and kept safe. - 10.
-Information sharing and consent - 10.1.
+We will continue to monitor children once their plans are ended to ensure that they are supported and kept safe.

+10. Information sharing and consent

+10.1.
 It is essential that people working with children can confidently share information as part of their day-to-day work.
-This is necessary not only to safeguard and protect children from harm but also to work together to support families to improve outcomes for all. - 10.2.
+This is necessary not only to

+- Child Protection and Safeguarding Policy and Procedure - safeguard and protect children from harm but also to work together to support families to improve outcomes for all. - 10.2.
 The school may have to share information about parents or carers, such as their medical history, disability or substance misuse issues, for investigations of child abuse carried out by Children's Social Care. - 10.3.
 We will proactively seek out information as well as sharing it.
 This means checking with other professionals whether they have information that helps us to be as well informed as possible when working to support children. - 10.4.
 The Data Protection Act 2018 and the General Data Protection Regulations 2018 are not barriers to sharing information and do not change duties under safeguarding.
-They are there to ensure that personal information is managed in a sensible way and that a balance is struck between a person's privacy and public protection.
+They are there to ensure that personal information is managed in a sensible way and that a balance is struck between a person's privacy and public protection. - 10.5.

-- 10.5.
 We should be sharing any concerns we have with parents at an early stage unless this would put a child at greater risk or compromise an investigation.
 Parents need to know what our responsibilities are for safeguarding and protecting children and that this involves sharing information about them with other professionals. - 10.6.
 We will be clear about the purpose of sharing confidential information and only share as much as we need to achieve the purpose. - 10.7.
-We will try to get consent from parents (or the child, if they have sufficient understanding) to share information, if possible.
+We will try to get consent from parents (or the child, if they have sufficient understanding1) to share information, if possible.
 However, we do not need consent if we have serious concerns about a child's safety and well-being.
-If we decide to share information without consent, we will record this with a full explanation of the decision. - 10.8.
-Consent will not be sought from parents or carers (or the child, if they have sufficient understanding), if: - it would place a child at increased risk of harm; or - it would place an adult at risk of serious harm; or - it would prejudice a criminal investigation; or - it would lead to unjustified delay in making enquiries about allegations of significant harm to a child; or - required by law or a court order to share information. - 10.9.
-Consent is not necessary in cases where Children's Social Care are making child protection enquiries under Section 47 of the Children Act 1989.
-Information needs to be shared with Children's Social Care; staff members must make sure to record what information has been shared.
+If we decide to share information without consent, we will record this with a full explanation of the decision.